daniyal9538/CID/README.md

 As this is an ongoing research project, I will not be allowed to post all the code into this repository, but  i will post what i can.
 Some of the code might not yet be fully finished.

-For further insight into the project, please read the pdf in this repository, it holds the initial design and inital work doen on this project
+For further insight into the project, please read the pdf file in this repository, it holds the initial design and inital work done on this project